Aerion/advent-of-code/2025/postmortem.md

 - Make sure to understand the edge cases that are presented in the example
 - Take a step back if stuck, clearing the existing implementation isn't a bad thing
+- Visualize the input data by running `aocd` and `less -RS` or `bat -S`

+# Day 7

+## Part 1

+- I made sure to understand exactly where the example result comes from
+- Using `assert` is nice to confirm assumptions about the problem

+## Part 2

+N/A

+## Conclusions

+N/A